mramire8/gender_data/README.md

-# gender_data
+# Gender data

-collect twitter gender data
+We collect random twitter users and their tweets for gender classification